rmolinari/data_structures/README.md

 ## Segment Tree

-Segment trees store information related to subintervals of a certain array.
-For example, they can be used to find the sum of the elements in an arbitrary subinterval A[i..j] of an array A[0..n] in O(log n) time.
+A segment tree stores information related to subintervals of a certain array.
+For example, a segment tree can be used to find the sum of the elements in an arbitrary subinterval A(i..j) of an array A(0..n) in O(log n) time.
 Each node in the tree corresponds to a subarray of A in such a way that the values we store in the nodes can be combined efficiently to determine the desired result for arbitrary subarrays.

 An excellent description of the idea is found at https://cp-algorithms.com/data_structures/segment_tree.html.

 Generic code is provided in `SegmentTreeTemplate`.
-Concrete classes are written by providing a handful of simple lambdas and constants to the template class's initializer.
+Concrete classes provide a handful of simple lambdas and constants to the template class's initializer.
 Figuring out the details requires some knowledge of the internal mechanisms of a segment tree, for which the link at cp-algorithms.com is very helpful.
-See the definitions of the concrete classes, `MaxValSegmentTree` and `IndexOfMaxValSegmentTree`, for examples.
+See the definitions of the concrete classes `MaxValSegmentTree` and `IndexOfMaxValSegmentTree` for examples.

 ## Algorithms